 Myles Himmelreich, “Living with FASD” provides an in-depth insight into what it’s like to grow up with FASD, as part of an ongoing video series by Edmonton and area Fetal Alcohol Network Society.
 He describes what it was like as a young person trying to understand why he found some things hard to understand.

-Andrew Petersen, is a Special Olympian who raises awareness about FASD with high school students and through his running.
+Andrew Petersen, is an athlete and advocate – a Special Olympian who raises awareness about FASD with high school students and through his running.
 He has qualified to run the 2019 Boston Marathon.
 His efforts have taken him to the White House where he met President Obama.
 He was featured on ESPN.
 He has been a popular vote top 10 finalist for the Runner’s World cover competition, seeking to be the first athlete with an intellectual disability on a major sports magazine cover.
-He had more than 40,000 votes in 2016.
-This was an amazing feat – bringing information to a wide audience about FASD.
-You can read more about Andrew’s story here and follow his “Goes for the Gold” efforts via his Facbook group here.
+You can read more about Andrew’s story here and follow his journey via his Facbook group here.

 Kenny LaJoy – is a teen who writes about his experiences growing up with FASD on the blog he named “Uncommon Noggin” – where he and his mom Cindy write about their lives.
 In this powerful post, Kenny talks about “Being Aware [of his FASD]: A Blessing or Curse?”